brunomaga/brunomaga.github.io/_drafts/2019-10-12-Bayesian-Optimization.md

   - $argmin E_2$ = $(y - Xw)^2 = (y-Xw)^T(y-Xw)$ , which (when equal to zero) has a closed for solution of $w = (X^TX)^{-1} X^Ty$
   - ie minimizing $E_2$ is equivalent to determining  the most likely $w$ under the assumption that $y$ contains gaussian noise  i.e. $y = mx + b + \varepsilon$ instead, with $\varepsilon \thicksim \mathcal{N}(0, \sigma^2)$
 - TODO add Adams optimizer to Unsupervised Learning notebook
-- TODO remove Date and Categories from final URL (use tags instead?)

 ### Maximum Likelihood (MLE) and Maximum-a-Posteriori (MAP)